House-of-Cardano/cardano-millions-testnet/README.md

 ## Run the code

 ### Set-up a cardano-node
-Building, synchronising and running the cardano-node is a very straightforward process, thanks entirely to the hugely awesome :heart_eyes: instructions that the great people at [CoinCashew](https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node#14-configure-your-topology-files).
+Building, synchronising and running the cardano-node is a very straightforward process, thanks entirely to the hugely awesome :heart_eyes: instructions that the great people at [CoinCashew](https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node#14-configure-your-topology-files) have provided to us mere mortals.
 Follow this guide, it **will** change your life.

 The only items to watch our for in these instructions are: